Operaconga14/Operaconga14/README.md

 -   🎸 I play bass guitar and love composing music
 -   ✈️ I’m a flight simulation geek—landing planes in crosswinds is a thrill
--   🏎️ I unwind with high-speed racing games and motorsport analysis
+-   🏎️ I unwind with high-speed racing games and motorsport

 ---